victorporof/Sublime-JSHint/README.md

 On Windows, the absolute path to node.exe *must* use forward slashes.

-## Automatically linting on edit on save
+## Automatically linting on edit or save
 This plugin can be set to automatically lint when a file is saved or the current buffer is modified.

 * `Ctrl+Shift+P` or `Cmd+Shift+P` in Linux/Windows/OS X